BeamNG/eawebkit_demo/README.md

 # EAWebKit example

-EAWebkit Demo application using DX11 for windows
+EAWebkit Demo application using DX11 for windows.
+It is highly experimental and not all required features are working yet.
+Advised to not use in production.

 # Requirements